 Integrating email and social media marketing can help drive traffic to your website or a trade show landing page with information about your company’s offerings.
 To increase your reach and maintain communication, use trade show hashtags and retweet relevant posts before, during or after the show.

-Your staff should be well versed on your brand, goals and key differentiators so they can confidently communicate with trade show attendees.
+Your staff should be well versed on your brand, goals and key differentiators to confidently communicate with trade show attendees.
 If you have extra team members on hand, encourage them to attend presentations to network or learn more about the industry.
-Interactive booth components can also help your team engage with customers and prospects in real time.
+Interactive booth components can also help your team engage with customers and prospects in real-time.

 Your work isn’t over when the IFT trade show floor closes on the final day.
 Reaching out to customers, prospects and media contacts in a timely manner can help enforce top-of-mind awareness for your brand.
 Post-show emails can also help you stay visible.

-For more information about developing an integrated strategy for trade show marketing, contact us or download our Trade Show Best Practices report.
+For more information about developing an integrated strategy for trade show marketing, contact us.